Back in 2013, I took my buddy Joe on one of his first backcountry elk hunts in Montana. It was almost his last.

 I could see the fear on his face.

 That’s when I finally got scared for my friend.

 He had hit the wall.
 His tank was on empty.

-And we all started to worry about how we were going to get this guy off the mountain and back home to his wife that day.
+And I started to worry about how I was going to get this guy off the mountain and back home to his wife and kids.

 We have a name for it… it’s called “Bonking”